 Research assistance: Adam Bible, Josh Sparber

 For nationwide referrals for rural HIV care and support, call the Minnesota Rural Aids Action Network: 800.966.9735 or www.raan.org.
-Or browse state-by-state listings of AIDS service providers at www.thebody.com.
+Or search for your local AIDS service providers in the POZ Health Services Directory.

 To find a qualified rural doc, contact the National Rural Health Association: 816.756.3140 or www.NRHArural.org/providers/HIV-Dir.html.
 Or contact the federal Health Resources and Services Administration (HRSA) at 301.443.0835 or www.ruralhealth.hrsa.gov for a directory of state offices of rural health.